Consulting the ancient scrolls of local alcohol law...

 Is today a dry day in India?

 Depends on your state and the date.
 Allow location access at the top of this page for an instant answer.
 States like Gujarat, Bihar, Nagaland, Mizoram and Manipur are dry every day.
-Most others observe dry days on national holidays and state-specific occasions.
+Most others observe dry days on Republic Day (Jan 26), Independence Day (Aug 15) and Gandhi Jayanti (Oct 2), plus their own state-specific additions.
+Election dry days are the wildcard — check locally if there's a poll coming up.

 Which Indian states have total prohibition?

-The Election Commission typically mandates a dry day 24-48 hours before polling day in affected areas.
-These get announced at short notice.
+The Election Commission typically mandates a dry period starting 48 hours before polling day in affected areas, lasting until the polls close.
+For state assembly elections this usually covers the whole state.
+For by-elections it may be just the affected constituency.
+Announcements come late — sometimes a day or two before the restriction kicks in.
 This site uses a live override system to track them, but always call your local store before heading out.
 We are not responsible for disappointing journeys.

 Are there dry days in the Middle East?

-Saudi Arabia, Kuwait, Iran, Libya, Yemen, Pakistan, Bangladesh and Afghanistan are total or near-total prohibition.
-The UAE, Qatar, Bahrain and Oman allow alcohol in licensed venues, with extra restrictions during Ramadan.
+Saudi Arabia, Kuwait, Iran, Libya, Yemen, Pakistan, Bangladesh and Afghanistan are total or near-total prohibition — every day is a dry day.
+The UAE, Qatar, Bahrain and Oman allow alcohol in licensed venues such as hotel bars and dedicated bottle shops, with extra restrictions during Ramadan including reduced hours and no public consumption.
+Always check the specific venue you plan to visit.

 Indian States and Dry Day Status